Manage Federation with Azure

 Verify User Access with Azure Single Sign-On

-2. Have one or more test users log in using the latest CXone login URL.
+2. Have one or more test users log in using the latest CXone Mpower login URL.
 After entering their username, they will be directed to Azure if needed.

 3. When you're ready, roll out Azure single sign-on to all users.